 Traditional Penan society is nomadic and survives by hunting and gathering.
 Only a handful of such societies remain on earth.
 The nomadic hunting-gathering lifestyle represents the original human condition, and was the way our own ancestors lived for millions of years.

-Until a few decades ago, thousands of Penan wandered through the forests of Borneo's interior.
+Until a few decades ago, thousands of Penans wandered through the forests of Borneo's interior.
 Today, only a small number of them continue to practice this ancient lifestyle.
-Yet while most Penan now have permanent homes by the riversides, they continue to make long journeys into the forest to collect food, medicine, and other jungle products.
-The physical and spiritual well-being of all Penan, whether nomadic or settled, depends on the survival of the forest.
+Yet while most Penans now have permanent homes by the riversides, they continue to make long journeys into the forest to collect food, medicine, and other jungle products.
+The physical and spiritual well-being of all Penans, whether nomadic or settled, depends on the survival of the forest.

 More on Penan society